-2.6 In the context of IMO's fundamental mission to protect the lives of all those at sea the advent of passenger ships with capacities of several thousands, the increased use of ferries and high-speed craft on international and domestic services to provide essential national, regional and archipelagic links, the growing number of migrants transported by sea, continuing piracy and armed robbery and the continuing loss of seafarers' and fishers' lives at sea have all heightened the concerns relating to the safety of human life at sea and the success of search and rescue operations in the case of distress, in particular the safe and secure operation of ships and whether current response capabilities are adequate to deal with emergencies.
+2.8 In the context of IMO's fundamental mission to protect the lives of all those at sea, the advent of passenger ships with capacities of several thousands, the increased use of ferries and high-speed craft on international and domestic services to provide essential national, regional and archipelagic links, the growing number of migrants transported by sea, the continuing incidence of stowaway cases and of piracy and armed robbery and the continuing loss of seafarers' and fishers' lives at sea have all heightened the concerns relating to the safety of human life at sea and the success of search and rescue operations in the case of distress, in particular the safe and secure operation of ships and whether current response capabilities are adequate to deal with emergencies.

-The challenge for IMO is to ensure the adequacy of all systems used in ensuring the safety of life at sea, including those concerned with large concentrations of people.
+The challenge for IMO is to ensure the adequacy of all systems used in ensuring the safety of life at sea, including those concerned with large concentrations of people, and the implementation of effective measures to address issues of migrants transported by sea, stowaways, piracy and armed robbery against ships.

-The importance of capacity building in ensuring universal and uniform application of IMO instruments
+The importance of capacity-building in ensuring universal and uniform application of IMO instruments

-2.7 The Integrated Technical Co-operation Programme (ITCP) is crucial for assisting developing countries to implement IMO instruments for safer and more secure shipping and enhanced environmental protection.
+2.9 The Integrated Technical Co-operation Programme (ITCP) is crucial for assisting developing countries to implement IMO instruments for safer and more secure shipping, enhanced environmental protection and facilitation of international maritime traffic.
 In addition, the ITCP makes a contribution to assisting developing countries to achieve relevant Millennium Development Goals (MDGs).
-The importance of the ITCP increases further with every new instrument adopted by IMO.
+The importance of the ITCP increases further with amendments to existing and the development of new instruments by IMO, in which the particular needs of, and impact on, small island developing States and least developed countries should be taken into account.
 There are concerns about IMO's capacity to meet the historical and growing needs of developing countries for technical assistance and, in particular, about the long-term financial sustainability of the ITCP.